TransientObject/simple-tweet-analysis/README.md

-# twitter
+# twitter-simple-analysis
-About collecting tweets and extracting basic data from them
+About collecting tweets
+AND
+Extracting basic data